learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 NSInteger daysPerWeekInCourse = 5;
 NSInteger daysInCourse = weeksInCourse * daysPerWeekInCourse;
 ```
 Now we can read the code itself and know what the values mean.
-Then, if we have another use for these variables but different values, such as when describing a weekend course, we can change the values instead of the "magic numbers":
+Then, if we have another use for these variables but need to change the values, such as when describing a weekend course, we can change the values instead of the "magic numbers":

 ```objc
 // changing variables' values documents itself